fiskaltrust/faq/qna/DE-receipt-handout.md

 ## Question

-What should i do when the order and invoice is processed including answer of the fiskaltrust.middleware but the posreceipt/invoice can't be print because of an internal technical reason of the POS?
+What should i do when the order and the receipt is processed including answer of the fiskaltrust.middleware but the receipt can't be print because of an internal technical reason of the POS?

 ## Metadata tags

-market-de, market-fr, middleware, PosCreator,
+lang-en, market-de, middleware, PosCreator,

 ## Answer